speciationgenomics/speciationgenomics.github.io/_pages/ADMIXTOOLS.md

 ```

 This file then contains:

 W	X	Y	D	Z.value	nBABA nABBA nSNPs

 Basenji Dingo CroatianWolf ChineseWolf 0.001968 4.661 215047 201721 6772673

 Given that the z-score is above 3, we interpret this result as evidence for excess allele sharing between either Dingo and Chinese Wolf or Basenji and Croatian Wolf.
 The f4 test can be useful if no outgroup is available.
 It can also be used to test for subtle excess allele sharing between two pairs with parallel selection.
 In the Pundamilia case, we could use it to test for excess allele sharing between the two red and the two blue species.
-D statistics can be biased if the outgroup is not a real outgroup but shows excess allele sharing with either W or X. In that case, Any taxon used as Y will result in signficant D statistics.
+D statistics can be biased if the outgroup is not a real outgroup but shows excess allele sharing with either W or X. In that case, Any taxon used as Y will result in significant D statistics.
 Ideally, one would thus run each test with different outgroups and also run some control tests with taxa used as Y that are unlikely to have hybridized with W or X. If that is not possible, f4 tests might help to make sure that the D statistic results are robust.

 ### f4 ratio test
 F4 tests can also be used to estimate the admixture proportion if combined in a smart way.
 ADMIXTOOLS has a separate tool for computing f4 ratio tests to estimate admixture proportions.
 To perform an f4 ratio test, we need five taxa: A, B, X, C, O. The introgressed taxon "X", its sister taxon "C", the source of introgression "B" and its sister taxon "A", and an outgroup "O".
 The ancestry proportion of B in X is then computed as the ratio of these two f4 tests.